gradle/gradle/design-docs/tooling-api-improvements.md

 	* test class using a test descriptor
 	* test method using a test descriptor
 * test will not execute if test task is up-to-date
-* can force execution of up-to-date test
 * build should not fail if filter matches a single test task

 ### Open Issues
 * With the current implementation all tasks of type `org.gradle.api.tasks.testing.Test` are executed with the pattern provided, even if those tasks have no matching tests declared.

+## Story: Allow force exeuction of up-to-date test tasks

+### Implementation

+* add flag to TestExecutionConfiguration indicating a test tasks should always be executed (not matter of up-to-date or not)
+* allow configuration from client side via TestExecutionConfigurationBuilder#alwaysRunTests()

+### Test Coverage

+* can force execution of up-to-date test

+### API proposal

 ## Story: Add ability to launch tests in debug mode